Gemma Brown

 Background

 I joined the Department of Clinical Psychology in 2022 and work part-time as a Lecturer in Clinical Psychology.
 I work primarily on the MSc Applied Psychology (Healthcare) For Children and Young People.
-Alongside my role at the university, I work part-time in a Child and Adolescent Mental Health Service as a Senior Clinical Psychologist.
-I have experience working in various NHS settings including implementing early intervention approaches aligning my research interests and clinical practice.
+Alongside my role at the university, I work part-time as a Senior Clinical Psychologist in the NHS.
+I have experience working in various NHS settings including early intervention services.

 Research summary